Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Implementation Evaluation

-{\bf Other findings.} In addition to the above results, we observe that more than 99\% of the state commitments in \prot\ are included in the immediate successor \rs\ block.
-Almost all commit messages in \tpc\ are also included in the immediate successor \cs\ block.
+{\bf Other findings (not shown).} In addition to the above results, we observe some other findings that are consistent across our experiments.
+More than 99\% of the state commitments in \prot\ are included in the immediate successor \rs\ block.
+Furthermore, at most one re-organization per shard during the entire duration of the protocol.
+The very-low re-organization is a consequence of our dynamic re-scheduling of block-proposal time instant in a way that enables the future leaders to commit their block with higher probability.
+These properties ensure that the intra-shard latency in \prot\ is less than one \rs\ block interval.
+Similarly, almost all commit messages in \tpc\ are also included in the immediate successor \cs\ block.
 Each node successfully downloads the data required for a cross-shard transactions within the first two seconds of hearing about the cross-shard transaction.
-These observations are consistent across all our experiments.